 - 1) The care must be for one or more qualifying persons who are identified on the form you use to claim the credit.
 (See Qualifying Person Test.) - 2) You (and your spouse if you are married) must keep up a home that you live in with the qualifying person or persons.
-(See Keeping Up a Home Test, later.)

-- 3) You (and your spouse if you are married) must have earned income during the year.
-(However, see Rule for student-spouse or spouse not able to care for self under Earned Income Test, later.) - 4) You must pay child and dependent care expenses so you (and your spouse if you are married) can work or look for work.
+(See Keeping Up a Home Test, later.) - 3) You (and your spouse if you are married) must have earned income during the year.
+(However, see Rule for student-spouse or spouse not able to care for self under Earned Income Test, later.) - You must pay child and dependent care expenses so you (and your spouse if you are married) can work or look for work.
 (See Work-Related Expense Test, later.) - 5) You must make payments for child and dependent care to someone you (or your spouse) cannot claim as a dependent.
 If you make payments to your child, he or she cannot be your dependent and must be age 19 or older by the end of the year.
 (See Payments to Relatives under Work-Related Expense Test, later.) - 6) Your filing status must be single, head of household, qualifying widow(er) with dependent child, or married filing jointly.
-You must file a joint return if you are married, unless an exception discussed later, under Joint Return Test, applies to you. - 7) You must identify the care provider on your tax return.
-(See Provider Identification Test, later.) - 8) If you exclude dependent care assistance benefits provided by your employer, you must exclude less than the dollar limit for qualifying expenses (generally, less than \$2,400 if one qualifying person was cared for, or less than \$4,800 if two or more qualifying persons were cared for).
+You must file a joint return if you are married, unless an exception applies to you.
+(See Joint Return Test, later.) - 7) You must identify the care provider on your tax return.
+(See Provider Identification Test, later.) - If you exclude dependent care benefits provided by your employer, the amount you exclude must be less than the dollar limit for qualifying expenses (generally, \$2,400 if one qualifying person was cared for, or \$4,800 if two or more qualifying persons were cared for).
 (See Reduced Dollar Limit under How To Figure the Credit, later.)